Mr. Chandramouli

 Mr. Chandramouli is a 2018 Indian Tamil-language sports comedy thriller film written and directed by Thiru and produced by G. Dhananjayan.
-It stars Karthik, his son Gautham Karthik, Regina Cassandra, Varalaxmi Sarathkumar, and Santhosh Prathap.
-The film revolves around Raghav, a professional boxer, who finds himself in a fix when an unexpected turn of events gets him tangled in a battle between his passion, family and the love of his life.
+It stars Karthik as the title character, his son Gautham Ram Karthik, Regina Cassandra, Varalaxmi Sarathkumar, and Santhosh Prathap.
+The film revolves around a professional boxer who finds himself in a quandary when an unexpected turn of events gets him tangled in a battle between his passion, family and his love interest.

+Mr. Chandramouli was announced in October 2017.
+The film, shot between November 2017 and March 2018, was released on 6 July the same year.

 Plot

 Raghav wakes up severely injured in a hospital.
 The next scenes form a flashback to events that took place several weeks previously.

 Azhagar, the CEO of an online taxi company, wins an industry award.
 Vinayak Kanakasabai, a rival CEO, challenges him that his company, GoCabs, will overtake Azhagar's company.
 Azhagar orders his assistant Pugazhendhi to do something to stop this.
 Pugazhendhi hires criminal suspects to commit crimes in GoCabs taxis as drivers, and news of these incidents goes viral, leading to a police investigation and a lawsuit against Vinayak.

 Raghav is a talented boxer who lives with his father, Chandramouli.
 He seeks sponsorship from Azhgar for a major fight, but is rejected; he then approaches Vinayak and is successful in securing sponsorship.
 Raghav wins and gives the prize, a new car, to his father.
 Moved by the gift, Chandramouli invites him out for a drive at midnight.
 The car is run over by a truck, killing Chandramouli and severely injuring Raghav.

 Upon waking up in hospital, Raghav learns that his father died and that his nervous system is incurably injured, severely restricting his vision.
 Several days later, an officer calls at his house with Chandramouli's signature on the death certificate of a woman named Bairavi.
 Raghav, his girlfriend Madhu, and his friend Padmani initially tell the officer that he has the wrong house, but after reviewing the papers, Raghav confirms that the signature is his father's.
 It transpires that his father hosted Bairavi's funeral days before his own death, because he was the only person connected with her.